Paying Fees

 Use Fee Payment Contracts

-You can derive the Sponsored FPC address from its deployment parameters and salt (which defaults to 0):
+You can derive the Sponsored FPC address from its deployment parameters, register it with your wallet, and use it to pay for transactions:

 const sponsoredFPCInstance = await getContractInstanceFromInstantiationParams(